Laboratory-for-Safe-and-Secure-Systems/motra-images/README.md

 ## Overview

-This project was created so collect sources for testbed components.
+This project was created to collect sources for testbed components.
 We needed quickly adaptable and configurable testbeds to perform specific penetration tests against different components and implementations.
 As we realized, there are few open-source projects available to draw from, so we decided to make ours available to the public and use the community to extend it to any domain they see fit.

 ## Getting Started